lstorchi/matinformatics/README.md

   # the script wil suggest the next run
   ./run_mutiple.sh 100 0 3 0 10000

-  # and after we can proceed as for the 2D features
+  # and after we can proceed as for the 2D features, collecting all out_* err_* and 2Dfeature_rmse.csv_* in a single
+  # machine and dir and run
+  python3 23Dfeatsexctratand.py -d ./3DFeatures/ -k newadata.pkl --set3Don